 Just as we would physically brace upon impact, we do the same psychologically.
 We believe that if we worry, we’ll somehow be better “prepared” to handle the situation.
 In reality, nothing could be more fruitless or further from the truth.
 As J.K.
 Rowling once said, "Worrying means you suffer twice."
 Ask yourself this simple question, what has worrying done for me lately?
-When has worry every benefitted me?
+When has worry ever benefitted me?
 More importantly, when has it ever changed the outcome that I’m fearing would/could happen?
-I’m willing to bet, it hasn’t…ever.
+I’m willing to bet, it hasn’t… ever.
 And it never will.
-Once you’re ready to accept that inalienable truth, get out a pen and paper.
+Once you’re ready to accept that, get out a pen and paper.
 Together we’ll complete Cognitive Behavioral Therapy (CBT) thought record to gain back control and emotional freedom.

 What’s the thought that caused the emotional and physical reaction?
 Here’s a hint.
-One of the most common culprits of worry thought are the notorious “What ifs?”
+Some of the most common culprits of worry thought are the notorious “What ifs?”
 What if school doesn’t start in September?
-What If I get sick?
+What if I get sick?
 What if someone in my family gets sick?
 What if I lose my job?
 What if I have a panic attack?
 What if I fail?

 Often times, I find those of us who struggle with anxiety and worry have exceptionally active imaginations.
 We immediately see in our mind's eye the worst-case scenario playing out right before our eyes and our fight-or-flight system is instantly activated.
 Take a minute to write down what you imagine will happen.
 This could include your reaction, other people’s reactions, what they’ll say, what you’ll do, etc.